patrikeriksson/airbean-backend-individuell-examination/README.md

 ### Order
 URL: /order <br>
 Method: POST <br>
-Header: Authorization: Bearer token <br>
+Authorization: You have to add your bearer token that you get when logging in as authorization in insomnia/postman for orders to be stored to order history. <br>
 Description: This endpoint allows authenticated users to create a new order.

 URL: /order/user/:userId <br>